yanhan/notes/cka.md

 It is not possible to delete Static Pods using the kubectl command.
 You will have to use `docker stop` on the relevant container on the node itself to delete the Pod.

-Typically, kubelet looks at files in the `/etc/kubernetes/manifests` directory and creates Pods out of those files.

-Alternatively, it is possible to pass to kubelet the `--pod-manifest-path` command line flag to specify the directory where the manifests are.
+To find the path where static pod manifests are located, look at the value of the `--pod-manifest-path` command line option passed to kubelet.
+This is typically `/etc/kubernetes/manifests`.

 Alternatively, pass to kubelet the `--config=SOMEFILE.yml` command line flag, where `SOMEFILE.yml` is a file that contains an entry with `staticPodPath: /dir/containing/manifests`.

+Typically used to setup control plane pods.

 ## Multiple Schedulers